-Your eye doctor also may use an autorefractor or aberrometer to automatically estimate your eyeglass prescription.
-With both devices, a chin rest stabilizes your head while you look into the instrument at a pinpoint of light or a detailed image.
+Your eye doctor also may use an autorefractor to automatically estimate your eyeglass prescription.
+With this device, a chin rest stabilizes your head while you look into the instrument at a pinpoint of light or a detailed image.

 An autorefractor, like a manual refraction, determines the lens power required to accurately focus light on your retina.
 Autorefractors are especially helpful for determining an eyeglass prescription for young children and other patients who may have trouble sitting still, paying attention and providing feedback that the eye doctor needs to perform an accurate manual refraction.

 Studies have shown that modern autorefractors are very accurate.
 They also save time.
 The autorefraction takes only a few seconds, and the results obtained from the automated test greatly reduce the time required for your eye doctor to perform a manual refraction and determine your eyeglass prescription.

 Slit Lamp Exam

 A slit lamp is a binocular microscope (or “biomicroscope”) that your eye doctor uses to examine the structures of your eye under high magnification.
 It looks somewhat like a large, upright version of a microscope used in a science lab.

 During the slit lamp exam, you will be asked to place your forehead and chin securely against the rests on the front of the instrument and your doctor will begin by examining the structures of the front of your eyes — including your eyelids, cornea, conjunctiva, iris, and lens.

 With the help of a hand-held lens, your doctor may also use the slit lamp to examine structures located farther back in the eye, such as the retina and optic nerve.